ajfm88/rts/typescript-comp-dev-guide/readme.md

 ## [Stephen Grider](https://www.linkedin.com/in/stephengrider) (Engineering Architect & Instructor) 👨‍🏫

-### Source Code of each section and Live Demos of every project of the course 👨🏽‍💻
+### Source Code of each section of the course 👨🏽‍💻

 | Sect # |                                                                    Section Name                                                                     |
 | :----: | :-------------------------------------------------------------------------------------------------------------------------------------------------: |